 Is an AAdvantage credit card right for you?

 If you fly AA more than twice a year, it may be a good idea to open an AAdvantage credit card.
-First of all, the sign-up bonus on American Airlines co-branded credit cards is often 50,000-60,000 AAdvantage miles.
-After the first year, keeping an AAdvantage card provides benefits that outweigh the annual fee, even if you do not use it for everyday spending.
+First of all, the welcome bonus on American Airlines co-branded credit cards is often 50,000-60,000 AAdvantage miles.
+After the first year, keeping an AAdvantage card provides benefits that may outweigh the annual fee, even if you do not use it for everyday spending.

 There are two banks that issue AAdvantage credit cards, Citi and Barclay.
 Since neither of these are issued by Chase, you should make sure you have the Chase 5/24 cards you want prior to opening one of the AAdvantage cards.
 You can read more about that here.

 I keep an AAdvantage co-branded credit card open year after year despite the fact that it has a $99 annual fee.
 I rarely use it for purchases.
 It sits in a folder in our safe with my other “sock drawer credit cards.”
 I only keep it for the perks.